Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Case Study: Optimisation of PEHs for an in-service Bridge

 Table \ref{harvestedEnergyComparation} compares the energy generated in this work with some previous studies.
-Although the results coincide with the order of magnitude, it does not exceed the harvested energy from other studies.
-This is mainly due to the characteristics and ways the bridge-vehicle system is modeled in these works.
+Although, the results coincide with the order of magnitude, it does not exceed the harvested energy from other studies.
+This is mainly due to the characteristics and ways the bridge-vehicle system is modelled in these works.
 In particular, the fact that in \cite{zhang2018experimental} the research was carried out in an experimental setup with a scaled bridge-vehicle system, allows the generation of energy to occur in higher frequencies, which benefits the efficiency of the devices.
-On the other hand, In \cite{romero2021energy}, the data used corresponds to a railway bridge, where are higher available mechanical energy compared to vehicular bridges for the greater mass and speed of trains.
-The same happens in \cite{song2019finite}, where the numerical simulation is modeled on a bridge-train system.
+On the other hand, the data used in \cite{romero2021energy} corresponds to a railway bridge, where higher vibration levels are observed in comparison to vehicular bridges, due to the greater mass and speed of trains.
+The same happens in \cite{song2019finite}, where the numerical simulation is modelled on a bridge-train system.

-Another aspect which was not considered in this work is dependence of the optimisation results on the device's position on the bridge.
+Another aspect that was not considered in this work is the dependence of the optimisation results on the device's position on the bridge.
 In general, the device's position is associated with the different vibration modes of the bridge, so the amplitude associated with specific vibration frequencies is affected.
 In particular, the position selected in this case study favours the first mode of vibration and explains why a more significant number of optimal devices from the individual optimisation will cluster around 2 Hz.
 However, it is not necessarily the optimal position on the bridge and other positions should be studied.